-Do not leave compost in chunks, as this will interfere with root growth and soil water movement.
+Do not leave compost in chunks as this will interfere with root growth and soil water movement.
 As the soil organic content builds in a garden soil, the application rate should be reduced to prevent ground water contamination issues.

 Traffic over the soil is the major contributor to soil compaction.
 For example a moist soil could reach 75% maximum compaction the first time it is stepped on, and 90% by the fourth time it is stepped on.

 Some types of mulch effectively reduce the compaction forces of traffic.
-For example, three to four inches of wood or bark chip will minimize the effect of foot traffic.
+For example, three to four inches of wood or bark chips will minimize the effect of foot traffic.
 For additional details on mulching, refer to the CMG GardenNotes #245, Mulching with Wood/Bark Chips, Grass Clippings and Rock.